silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 ```

 #### Light caching on dynamic content

-The easiest way improve caching on your dynamic responses is to use the [controllerpolicy](https://github.com/silverstripe-labs/silverstripe-controllerpolicy) module.
-It allows you to customise the response headers per `Controller` without the need to modify any PHP code.

 You'll need to talk to your business owner about cache lifetimes: Updated content might not reach visitors until caches expire.
 This policy is generally safe, but specific controllers may need tweaks.
 For example the "userforms" module requires caching to be disabled through a `NoopPolicy` because it generates a unique form submission token for each visitor.